GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/fenced-frame/index.md

 Current candidates for this combination include:

-* From the [TURTLEDOVE API](https://github.com/WICG/turtledove) family (which is the basis for FLEDGE), fenced frames could work with [Conversion Lift Measurement](https://github.com/w3c/web-advertising/blob/main/support_for_advertising_use_cases.md#conversion-lift-measurement) using [Shared Storage](https://github.com/pythagoraskitty/shared-storage).
+* From the [TURTLEDOVE API](https://github.com/WICG/turtledove) family (which is the basis for Protected Audience API), fenced frames could work with [Conversion Lift Measurement](https://github.com/w3c/web-advertising/blob/main/support_for_advertising_use_cases.md#conversion-lift-measurement) using [Shared Storage](https://github.com/pythagoraskitty/shared-storage).
 * Another option is to allow fenced frames to be